 Spaghetti al Pomodoro con Basilico is Italian for spaghetti in a tomato sauce with basil.
 It is one of the most traditional, and classic dish you will find in Southern Italy.
 It originated in Naples, the land of my paternal grandparents.
 In the Campania region, this dish is known to be a poor man’s dish because of the simple ingredients.
 It is made with San Marzano tomatoes that are indigenous to the area, where they are grown on volcanic soil.
 They are known to be the sweetest tomatoes in the world, very succulent, and less acidic.
 Here in the US, there is nothing poor about this dish, because it is made with high quality ingredients.
 There are many variations to this traditional dish, but today, I will share with the you the basic ingredients to make a killer sauce.
 Italians are very proud of their heritage, and DO NOT LIKE IT, (to put it mildly) when their original recipe is modified, or altered in any way.
 That is totally understandable, because they are trying to keep hundreds of years of traditions.
 Unfortunately, when a traditional Italian recipe is recreated, it tends to lose some of its authenticity, primarily because an ingredient cannot be found, or because it is adapted to meet a person’s lifestyle.
-I can honestly say for this dish, I was able to find all the ingredients, but of course, everyone has his/her own style, and method of cooking.
 Ideally, fresh San Marzano tomatoes would be better, but they cannot be found in my area.
 Canned peeled San Marzano tomatoes with the D.O.P. label is perfectly acceptable, even by Italian standards.
 Follow me, Let’s get cooking!

 Serves: 4-6 Difficulty: Easy